mathvfx/ElementaryNumericalAnalysis/README.md

 ##
 ### Project Categories
 #### 1. Root Finder
 * Elementary algebraic technique of finding solutions to polynomials.
+While root-finding may seem a fairly trivial exercises, its underlying applications are wide&mdash; especially toward optimization theory that are now widely used in computer science, data science, and even machine learning.
 This will serves as a warm-up exercises for what follows.

 #### 2. Matrix Algebra
 * Elementary matrix algebra techniques to solving system of linear equations.
 This section will make heavy use of Numpy.
 We will go as far as approximation techniques for solving eigenvalues problems.